 For Beardbrand’s “Top 21 Best Beard Styles & The Best For You” article, they have beard style as their main keyword.
 When people search “beard style” it is ranked second in the Google search result.
 When you click the article, it is exactly what you are looking for.
 It even includes “beard style” 32 times throughout the page.

-In addition to optimizing for a good keyword, it is good to create a title that stands out from the rest of the other SERP.
+In addition to optimizing for a good keyword, it is good to create a title that stands out from the rest of the other SERPs.
 This works well, especially for article pages.
 In the example above, Beardbrand used a power word.
 It is not just the Top 21 Beard Styles but the Top 21 Best Beard Styles.

-Like keyword modifiers, it also helps to rank for longer-keywords that not many people are ranking for.
+Like keyword modifiers, it also helps to rank for longer keywords that not many people are ranking for.

 Although Beardbrand is not first for “beard style”, it is ranked first for “best beard style.”
 Having a good title can change you from being third to being first.
 Although that is only two positions higher, its effect is big.
 Going up a position does not have a constant increase in traffic but it has an exponential effect.
-By being first you can get up to 31.7% of all clicks while being in fifth might get you significantly less.
+By being first you can get up to 31.7% of all clicks while being fifth might get you significantly less.
 It’s important to choose your title well by doing your keyword research.

 The next thing to optimize for your Shopify pages is the URL.
-Creating a friendly and easy to read URL will help users know what they are going into when going through your page and it’s better for Google’s algorithm.
+Creating a friendly and easy-to-read URL will help users know what they are going into when going through your page and it’s better for Google’s algorithm.

 How do you optimize your URL?

-The biggest thing again is to include your keyword(s) you want to rank for.
+The biggest thing again is to include the keyword(s) you want to rank for.
 Typically the URL will be the same as the title that you put for the page.
 But, your title could be too long and include numbers.
 Short URLs usually look and rank better than those that aren’t.
 It is easier for people and Google to read.